Michael Holton: Coaching career

 In 2001, Holton became head coach of the University of Portland men's basketball team, where he had served as an assistant coach in 1994–95.
 He was also an assistant coach at Pasadena City College in 1993–94, at Oregon State University in 1995–96, and at UCLA from 1996 until 2001.

 Holton was fired in March 2006 after leading the Portland Pilots to a 54–91 win–loss record over five seasons.
 He still had three years remaining on his contract.

-In 2013, Holton became coach of the MAC Masters basketball team, where he's earned two PCAC titles and a 2013 National Championship.
+In 2013, Holton became coach of the MAC Masters basketball team, where he has earned two PCAC titles and a 2013 National Championship.

 Broadcasting career

-Michael Holton is currently employed by Comcast SportsNet as a television analyst for the Portland Trail Blazers.
+Michael Holton is currently a television analyst for the Portland Trail Blazers.

-Teaching career

-From September 1993 to June 1994, Holton was also a 7th grade English teacher at Charles W. Eliot Middle School in Pasadena, CA.